sbackus/antifa-witches/README.md

 6. Protector

 ### PREFERRED PRAXIS
-1. Making beautiful art / Making provocative art
+1. Making beautiful art / Making provocative illegal art
 2. Magical rituals / Non-violent direct action
 3. Benevolent spell casting / Violent direct action
 4. Community building and outreach / Mass protest and general strike
 5. Journalism, truth telling & education / Espianoge & deplatforming
 6. Blogging / Hacktivism

-Preferred Praxis come in pairs.
-If your **witch** stat is greater than 3 use the one on the left as your Preferred Praxis.
-If your **antifa** stat is greater than 3 use the one on the right as your Preferred Praxis.
-If they're both 3, you choose.

 Write down names and pronouns for your witch.

+_WE CALL UPON THE ANCESTORS, MARSHA P. JOHNSON, WE INVOKE THEE._
+_WE CALL UPON THE ANCESTORS, SYLVIA RIVERA, WE INVOKE THEE._
+_WE CALL UPON THE ANCESTORS, SOPHIA ISABEL MARRERO CRUZ, WE INVOKE THEE._
+_WE CALL UPON THE ANCESTORS, ALL THE REINXS FROM BELOW & BEYOND THE FALSE WALLS, COME FORTH, WE INVOKE THEE._

 ## STATS
 You have two stats.
 Each starts with 3 points.
 Antifa: Use this stat whenever you're fighting fascism
 Witch: Use this stat to perform magic or whenever you're trying to build something worth fighting for.

+Preferred Praxis come in pairs.
+If your **witch** stat is greater than 3 use the one on the left as your Preferred Praxis.
+If your **antifa** stat is greater than 3 use the one on the right as your Preferred Praxis.
+If they're both 3, you choose.

 ## ACTIONS
 When you act, and the outcome is in doubt, roll a D6.